-Social engagement can be fraught with land mines.
+Social engagement is fraught with land mines.
 For instance, if I make a comment on a blog and share something about my business, doesn’t it make sense to include a link to my website and wouldn’t this be a good way to drive traffic?
-While this may sound completely reasonable, it is more complicated than you might think because this sort of activity can impact how your website is ranked by search engines.
+While this may sound completely reasonable, it’s more complicated than you might think.
+Inserting links into blog comments for SEO can negatively impact your ability to rank.

 Where are we now?

-Link building is still a big part of SEO, but the focus has shifted to gaining links naturally through quality content and relationship building.
-Quality links from relevant and authoritative websites are still used to provide a strong signal to search engines that your website is worth considering for search results.
-The difference is that the links should be earned, not purchased or indiscriminately planted.
+Link building is still a big part of SEO.
+But the focus has shifted to gaining links naturally through quality content and relationship building.
+Quality links from relevant and authoritative websites are still a strong signal to search engines that your website is worth considering for search results.
+The difference is that search engines value earned links, not purchased or indiscriminately planted links.

 Oops!
 What if I’m reading this too late?

-So, maybe your knowledge was little dated.
-You have been merrily going along sprinkling links wherever you go and you’ve been wondering why you website rank has been dropping.
+So maybe your knowledge was little dated.
+You have been merrily going along sprinkling links wherever you go.
+And you’ve been wondering why you website rank has been dropping.
 Well, you have some clean up work ahead.
 Use a tool such as Ahrefs to identify links to your site and remove anything that might be causing a problem.
-This can be a laborious task, to be sure, but it is well worth your time.
+This can be a laborious task, to be sure, but it’s well worth your time.